jeongeun980906/YOLOS_code_review/README.md

 ## Citation

 The code is from this paper.
+Please cite this paper.

 ```BibTeX
 @article{YOLOS,